geneontology/noctua_app_stack/production/PRODUCTION_README.md

 ## Appendix I: Development Environment

 ```
-# Start docker container `go-dev` in interactive mode.
+# Start docker container `noctua-devops` in interactive mode.
-docker run --rm --name go-dev -it geneontology/go-devops-base:tools-jammy-0.4.2  /bin/bash
+docker run --rm --name noctua-devops -it geneontology/go-devops-base:tools-jammy-0.4.2  /bin/bash

 # In the command above we used the `--rm` option which means the container will be deleted when you exit.
 If that is not
 # the intent and you want delete it later at your own convenience.
 Use the following `docker run` command.

-docker run --name go-dev -it geneontology/go-devops-base:tools-jammy-0.4.2  /bin/bash
+docker run --name noctua-devops -it geneontology/go-devops-base:tools-jammy-0.4.2  /bin/bash

 # Exit or stop the container.
-docker stop go-dev  # stop container with the intent of restarting it.
+docker stop noctua-devops  # stop container with the intent of restarting it.
 This equivalent to `exit` inside the container

-docker start -ia go-dev  # restart and attach to the container
+docker start -ia noctua-devops  # restart and attach to the container
-docker rm -f go-dev # get rid of it for good when ready.
+docker rm -f noctua-devops # get rid of it for good when ready.
 ```

 SSH/AWS Credentials: